Nas-virat/HR_management/README.md

 ## Feature

-- Add new employee to database
+- Add new employees to database
-- Assign task to employee
+- Assign task to employees
-- Promote employee
+- Promote employees
 - Create overtime (OT) task
-- Check employee Attendance
+- Check employees Attendance
-- Assign bonus to each employee
+- Assign bonus to each employees

 ## Run the web